2008–09 Pittsburgh Penguins season: Eastern Conference Final

-Stanley Cup Finals
+Stanley Cup Final

 Sidney Crosby holds the Stanley Cup at a parade in Pittsburgh.

-For the second consecutive season, the Penguins played the Detroit Red Wings in the Stanley Cup Finals, marking the first time in 25 years that two teams played each other in consecutive Finals.
+For the second consecutive season, the Penguins played the Detroit Red Wings in the Stanley Cup Final, marking the first time in 25 years that two teams played each other in consecutive Finals.
 Tickets for Games 3 and 4, which were hosted at Mellon Arena, sold out in 10 minutes.
 In the first game of the series, the Red Wings scored the first goal when a puck shot by Brad Stuart ricocheted off the boards behind the goal, then bounced off Marc-Andre Fleury and into the net.
 Ruslan Fedotenko, with an assist from Evgeni Malkin, tied the game before the conclusion of the first period.
 Detroit went on to score a goal in each of the final two periods to win Game 1, 3–1.
 Evgeni Malkin scored a powerplay goal in the first period of game two, but the Penguins were held scoreless for the remainder of the contest; falling 3–1 for a second consecutive game.

 With the Penguins down two games to none, the series shifted to Pittsburgh for Game 3.
 After a 2–2 first period and a scoreless second period, Sergei Gonchar and Maxime Talbot each scored a goal in the third period to give the Penguins a 4–2 victory.
 In Game 4, the Penguins tied the Red Wings at two games apiece with three unanswered goals in the second period, including a shorthanded goal by Jordan Staal.
 With the series returning to Detroit, the Red Wings took a three games to two lead in the series with a 5–0 win.
 Staal and Tyler Kennedy scored as the Penguins tied the series at three games apiece in a 2–1 game six victory.
 In the seventh and final game of the series, Maxime Talbot scored two goals and Fleury made 23 saves as the Penguins won their third Stanley Cup in franchise history.

 Evgeni Malkin won the Conn Smythe Trophy as the MVP of the playoffs.
 Fans celebrated in the streets of Pittsburgh after the game, with the Stanley Cup victory coming four months after the Pittsburgh Steelers' victory in Super Bowl XLIII.
 Two days after the victory, 375,000 people attended a parade of the Cup through downtown Pittsburgh.